-- Name and contact information - Names of any and all co-tenants - Current address (not located in one of the excluded municipalities) - Utility/home energy services that are in the tenant's name and billed directly to the tenant monthly - 2020 Household Income (self-certified at this application phase) - Monthly income from all sources (self-certified at this application phase) - Current residency status: renter, homeowner, or experiencing homelessness.
-Only renters are eligible for assistance through IERA. - Homeowners seeking assistance will be referred to the Hardest Hit Fund - Persons experiencing homelessness seeking assistance will be rerouted to the appropriate regional Coordinated Entry Lead - Acknowledgment of unemployment benefits and the duration of the benefit period being received by any member of the household (self-certified at this application phase). - Self-certification that the applicant meets all eligibility requirements defined in Part 3.1 via a question in the Application Portal

-• Self-certification that a notice of utility disconnect has been received, for an eligible utility, via a question in the Application Portal.
+- Name and contact information - Names of all co-tenants - Current address (not located in one of the excluded municipalities) - Utility/home energy services that are in the tenant's name and billed directly to the tenant monthly - 2021 Household Income (self-certified at this application phase) - Monthly income from all sources (self-certified at this application phase) - Current residency status: renter, homeowner, or experiencing homelessness.
+Only renters are eligible for assistance through IERA. - o Homeowners seeking assistance will be referred to the Hardest Hit Fund - Persons experiencing homelessness seeking assistance will be rerouted to the appropriate regional Coordinated Entry Lead - Acknowledgment of unemployment benefits and the duration of the benefit period being received by any member of the household (self-certified at this application phase). - Self-certification that the applicant meets all eligibility requirements defined in Part 3.1 via a question in the Application Portal - Self-certification that a notice of utility disconnect has been received, for an eligible utility, via a question in the Application Portal.

-Based on the information provided, applicants will either be notified that they are ineligible for assistance or that their application is proceeding for document gathering and review to confirm eligibility.
+Based on the information provided, applicants will either be notified that they are ineligible for assistance or their application will proceed to review to confirm eligibility.